7 Mind-Boggling Cryptocurrency Facts

 7. You can earn BTC with Honeygain 🐝

 You probably know Honeygain pays its users $1 for every 10GB of shared traffic, and the minimal sum you can request a payout for is $20.
-What you might not realize is that this doesn’t mean $$ is the only currency you can choose to receive your payouts in!
+What you might not realize is that this doesn’t mean $$ is the only currency you can choose to receive your free money in!

 Ever since November 2020, Honeygainers can choose to get paid in bitcoin.
 As you request your payout, you will be asked to choose your preferred method (PayPal or Bitcoin).
 Pick BTC, then simply specify your crypto wallet address, look out for an email of confirmation… et voilà!
 Obtaining bitcoin has never been so effortless!